jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 ```
 ````

-To get a list of supported models:
+to get a list of supported models:

 ````{tab} text-to-text
 ```bash